 Coconut Macaroons – Ingredients

-Here is my special flour blend that I love for this gluten-free coconut macaroons recipe and many more of my gluten-free recipes:
+Here is my special gluten-free flour mix that I love for this gluten-free coconut macaroons recipe and many more of my gluten-free recipes:

 - 1 c sweet white sorghum flour